Nursing Home Abuse in California

 Only four other nursing homes have received a Class AA citation in the past several years.

 If your loved one has been victim to nursing home abuse and/or neglect, it’s important to retain the services of an experienced nursing home abuse attorney who can help you get the justice you deserve.
-At McIver Brown law firm, our team of dedicated California nursing home abuse lawyers is happy to assist you.
-Give us a call today for a free consultation.
+Nursing home abuse lawyers are happy to assist you.
+Call today for a free consultation.

 California Nursing Home Charged with Nursing Home Abuse